rasberryrabbit/8266_weather_station/README.md

 1. In "apconn.lua", you must specify SSID/Password or using enduser_setup.
 2. In "weather.lua", yout must specify OpenWeatherMap AppId and country and city.
 3. In "weather.lua", you must specify your local time offset from GMT time.
+(Set automatically in weather information)

 wifi Enduser_setup,